Naufaldo/Naufaldo/README.md

 ### Hi there 👋

 Let me introduce myself.
-My name is  Naufaldo , From Politeknik Manufaktur Bandung with major Teknologi Rekayasa Otomasi
+My name is  Naufaldo , From Politeknik Manufaktur Bandung with major Teknologi Rekayasa Otomasi An Robotics and Automation Enthusiasm